 With all the variations in size and shapes it actually feels like a miracle that someone can walk into a store and find a piece that fits perfectly (although I’m pretty sure that miracle’s name is Spandex).

-I do think though that if we understand our bodies, proportions, and fits we like, then we can get better at finding the kind of cuts that fit and also know how we can alter things ourselves or with a tailor to get that “fits like a glove” garment.
+I do think though that if we understand our shapes, proportions, and fits we like, then we can get better at finding the kind of cuts that fit and also know how we can alter things ourselves or with a tailor to get that “fits like a glove” garment.

 I’m leaving this project with 4 main takeaways:

-- There’s definitely some frustration from the designer/pattern-maker side of me seeing how incredibly difficult it is to design and make clothes that fit well.
+- There’s definitely some frustration from the designer/pattern-maker side of me at how incredibly difficult it is to design and make clothes that fit well.
 The only real solution is custom sizing but that unfortunately isn’t realistic for most brands and customers.

 - It’s amazing how unique we all are and horrible how critical I and so many other people can be of their bodies.
 Nothing is “wrong”, “weird” or “different” – everyone’s body is different!
 While it might make trying on clothes frustrating I think that uniqueness is something we should celebrate 💕